-On December 18, 2020, the Company declared its annual compensation award to six Directors for their service on the Board of Directors.
-Each Director was awarded \$10,000, to be paid all in shares of the Company's common stock, all in cash or a combination thereof, at each Director's election.
-Four Directors elected to receive all shares, one Director elected to receive 50% in shares and 50% in cash, and one Director elected all cash.
-Based on the closing stock price of \$0.4388 per share on December 18, 2020, a total of 102,550 shares were distributed on January 11, 2021.
-The total compensation award cost of \$60,000 was reported as an expense in the three month period ended January 3, 2021.
+On December 13, 2021, the Company declared its annual compensation award to seven directors for their service on the Board of Directors.
+Five directors were awarded \$10,000 each, two new directors were awarded \$2,222 each, and two directors received a total of \$7,500 for serving as committee chairpersons and as a non-employee officer, with such compensation to be paid all in shares of the Company's common stock, all in cash or a combination thereof, at each director's election.
+Five directors elected to receive all shares, one director elected to receive 60% in shares and 40% in cash, and one director elected all cash.
+Based on the closing stock price of \$0.553 per share on December 13, 2021, a total of 84,888 shares were distributed on February 21, 2022.
+The total compensation award cost of \$61,944 was reported as an expense in the three month period ended January 2, 2022.